josephg/egwalker-paper/reg-text.typ

 Gu et al.'s _mark & retrace_ method @Gu2005 builds a CRDT-like structure containing the entire editing history, not only the parts being merged.
 Differential synchronization @Fraser2009 relies on heuristics such as similarity-matching of text to perform merges, which is not guaranteed to converge.

-Version control systems such as Git @Coglan2019, Pijul @pijul, and Darcs @darcs also track the editing history of text files and include algorithms for merging concurrent changes.
+Version control systems such as Git @Coglan2019, Pijul @pijul, and Darcs @darcs also track the editing history of text files.
-However, they do not support real-time collaboration, and they are line-based (for code), not character-based (better for prose).
+However, they do not support real-time collaboration, and they are line-based (good for code), whereas #algname is character-based (which is better for prose).
+Git uses a three-way merge, which is not reliable on files containing substantial repeated text @Khanna2007.
+Merges in Darcs have worst-case exponential complexity @darcs-book, and Pijul merges using a CRDT that assigns a unique ID to every line @pijul-theory.

 = Conclusion

-#algname is a new approach to collaborative text editing.
+#algname is a new approach to collaborative text editing that has characteristics of both CRDTs and OT.
-It is orders of magnitude faster than existing OT and CRDT algorithms in the best cases, and competitive with the fastest existing implementations in the worst cases.
+It is orders of magnitude faster than existing algorithms in the best cases, and competitive with the fastest existing implementations in the worst cases.
-Compared to CRDTs, it uses less memory, files are smaller and faster to load, and edits from other users are merged much faster in documents with largely sequential editing.
+Compared to existing CRDTs, it uses orders of magnitude less memory in the steady state, files are vastly faster to load for editing, and in documents with largely sequential editing edits from other users are merged much faster.
-Compared to OT, large merges (e.g., from users who did a significant amount of work while offline) are much faster, and peer-to-peer collaboration is robustly supported.
+Compared to OT, large merges (e.g., when two users each did a significant amount of work while offline) are much faster, and #algname supports arbitrary branching/merging patterns (e.g., in peer-to-peer collaboration).

-Since #algname stores the full keystroke-granularity editing history of a document, it allows applications to show that history to the user, and to restore arbitrary past versions of a document by replaying subsets of the graph.
+Since #algname stores a fine-grained editing history of a document, it allows applications to show that history to the user, and to restore arbitrary past versions of a document by replaying subsets of the graph.
-The underlying event graph is a straightforward representation of the edits that have occurred, which is easy to replicate over any network, and which is not specific to the #algname algorithm.
-We expect that the same data format will be able to support future collaborative editing algorithms as well, without requiring the data format to be changed.
+The underlying event graph is not specific to the #algname algorithm, so we expect that the same data format will be able to support future collaborative editing algorithms as well.

-We also believe that #algname can be extended to other file types such as rich text, graphics, or spreadsheets, and we believe that this is a promising direction for future research in realtime editing.
+The core idea of #algname is not specific to plain text; we believe it can be extended to other file types such as rich text, graphics, or spreadsheets.

+Until now, many applications have been implemented using centralised server-based OT to avoid the overheads of CRDTs.
+#algname is the first CRDT to surpass OT's performance, and it requires no server.
+This breakthrough makes it possible for decentralised, local-first software @Kleppmann2019localfirst to become competitive with traditional cloud software.

 #if not anonymous [
   #heading(numbering: none, [Acknowledgements])